 - Brainstorm some other things that the students could find out about carrots.
 Some ideas include :

-- How many seeds are there in a packet of carrots?
+- How many seeds are there in a packet of carrot seeds?

 - Is it cheaper to grow or buy carrots?

-- Where is the cheapest place to buy carrots in New Zealand this week? (fax or ring supermarkets around New Zealand.)
+- Where is the cheapest place to buy carrots this week?

 - Do carrots get a fair deal in the Frozen Mixed Vegetables Packets?